envato/double_entry/README.md

 system.
 While this gem acts like a double-entry bookkeeping system, as it creates two entries in the database for each transfer, it does *not* enforce accounting rules.

-DoubleEntry uses the Money gem to avoid floating point rounding errors.
+DoubleEntry uses the [Money gem](https://github.com/RubyMoney/money) to encapsulate operations on currency values.

 ## Compatibility

-DoubleEntry has been tested with:
+DoubleEntry is tested against:

-Ruby Versions: 1.9.3, 2.0.0, 2.1.2
+Ruby

-Rails Versions: Rails 3.2.x, 4.0.x, 4.1.x

-**Databases Supported:**
+ * 1.9.3
+ * 2.1.4

+Rails
+ * 3.2.x
+ * 4.1.x

+Databases
  * MySQL
  * PostgreSQL
  * SQLite